BY MEGAN HONAN | UPDATED SPRING 2023

 Take in a Concert at Centre in the Square

 For the music lovers, there is no better experience than catching a live concert at Centre in the Square.
 The music venue offers live theatre and performance arts in Downtown Kitchener year-round.
 For classic music buffs, Centre in the Square is also home to the famed Kitchener-Waterloo Symphony performances that draw a crowd each year.
-From exceptionally funny comedy acts, like John Cleese’s upcoming show on April 27th, or legendary musical performances, like Donovan Woods concert on April 29th––there is a constant roster of exciting shows for a memorable experience.
+From exceptionally funny comedy acts, or legendary musical performances, there is a constant roster of exciting shows for a memorable experience.

 See a Broadway-Level Play (or Two) With Drayton Entertainment